-Lobster exports to Asian countries rose over the 2013-2017 period,17 but nowhere as fast as in China.
+Lobster exports to Asian countries rose over the 2013-2017 period, but nowhere as fast as in China.
 Revenue and quantity of lobster exported to China more than tripled from beginning to end (see Appendix Table 2).
 Because the price at which these exports were sold rose, increase in value exceeded that in quantity.
 Exports to China also increased more rapidly than U.S. exports worldwide, resulting in a rising proportion of all U.S. Homarus exported.
-Figure 4 (see Appendix) illustrates this.18 A rough estimate is that in 2017, exports to China were equal to 14%
+Figure 4 (see Appendix) illustrates this.
+A rough estimate is that in 2017, exports to China were equal to 14% of the

-15 Lori Valigra, "Maine lobster exports to China fell steeply in July as Trump trade war intensified," Bangor Daily News, October 13, 2018.
+&lt;sup>15 Lori Valigra, "Maine lobster exports to China fell steeply in July as Trump trade war intensified," Bangor Daily News, October 13, 2018.

-16 Quoted in Overton, March 2, 2018, ibid.
+&lt;sup>16 Quoted in Overton, March 2, 2018, ibid.

-17 Patrick Whittle (ibid) noted: "Thailand, which imported its largest total in history last year at more then 675,000 pounds.
+&lt;sup>17 Patrick Whittle (ibid) noted: "Thailand, which imported its largest total in history last year at more then 675,000 pounds.
 The country imported less than 50,000 pounds in 2010.
 South Korea imported less than 700,000 pounds if American lobster in 2010 and more than 2.4 million pounds last year.
 Vietnam imported almost nothing in 2010 and took more than 4 million pounds last year."

-18 Schreiber (ibid) provided a quantitative perspective on where lobster exports were going in 2014: "According to Jeff Bennett, a senior trade specialist with the Maine International Trade of the Maine lobster.19
+&lt;sup>18 Schreiber (ibid) provided a quantitative perspective on where lobster exports were going in 2014: "According to Jeff Bennett, a senior trade specialist with the Maine International Trade Center, Maine exported \$365 million worth of lobster in 2014.
+Of that, \$349 million was shipped live, \$16 million frozen, with \$300 million of that going to Canada for processing; \$40 million going to